 In the first place, something for your floor..

-To simultaneously clean a wooden floor and keep a healthy luster, add 1/4 cup of olive oil to warm water and mop to your soul’s content.
-Olive oil contains natural antibacterial and antimicrobial power.
-The Romans used it as a body cleanser and lotion (you can, too).
+To start green cleaning a wooden floor and give it a healthy luster, add 1/4 cup of Macadamia oil to warm water and mop to your soul’s content.
+Macadamia oil contains natural antibacterial and antimicrobial power.
+The Romans used it as a body cleanser and lotion (you can, too)

 Olive oil and lemon polish